Nexstar Media Group buying Tegna in deal worth $6.2 billion

-“The initiatives being pursued by the Trump administration offer local broadcasters the opportunity to expand reach, level the playing field, and compete more effectively with the Big Tech and legacy Big Media companies that have unchecked reach and vast financial resources," Nexstar Chairman and CEO Perry Sook said in a statement on Tuesday.
-“We believe Tegna represents the best option for Nexstar to act on this opportunity.”

-Nexstar said Tuesday that the deal will also help it give advertisers a bigger variety of local and national broadcast and digital advertising options.

-Nexstar will pay $22 in cash for each share of Tegna's outstanding stock.

-The deal could potentially help kick off even further consolidation in America's broadcast industry.
 Nexstar, founded in 1996, has itself grow substantially with acquisitions over the latest two decades, becoming the biggest operator of local TV stations in the U.S. after it purchased Tribune Media back in 2019.
+And Danilo Yanich, professor of public policy at the University of Delaware, says the company is the “biggest duplicator” of news content today — pointing to recent research he worked on that looked at how often local TV news used the exact same words in at least 50% on their broadcasts.

+Nexstar's size gives it the most opportunity to syndicate information in this way, Yanich noted, and further duplication seems all but likely as the company looks to "achieve economies of scale," he added.

+Nexstar on Tuesday maintained that the deal will also help it give advertisers a bigger variety of local and national broadcast and digital advertising options.

-Nexstar's purchase of Tegna also arrives amid wider regulatory shifts.
+The potential purchase also arrives amid wider regulatory shifts.
 Brendan Carr, the Trump-appointed chairman the Federal Communications Commission, which will need to give the transaction the green light, has long advocated for loosening industry restrictions.
 On Aug.
 7, the FCC announced that it would be repealing 98 broadcast rules and requirements that it identified as “obsolete, outdated, or unnecessary.”

 Some of those rules date back nearly 50 years, the FCC said, and apply to “old technology that is no longer used."
 Carr maintained that such provisions no longer serve public interest.